Quick guide

 To populate the file, you have two options.
 The first option is to copy and paste the minimal configuration shown in the Overview section, and extend it as desired.
 You can follow the instructions in this quick guide to learn how to set up the most common customisations.
 Note that the file must describe all the interactions between Cover and your project's build system.

 The second, recommended option is to retrieve Cover's default configuration and adjust it as needed.
-In order to do that, run dcover build-debug --dump=maven or dcover build-debug --dump=gradle which will print out Cover's default configuration between two markers (--- BEGIN/END CONFIGURATION ---).
-Copy and paste this content into your DiffblueBuild.yaml.
-Now you can make changes to it as desired.
+In order to do that, run dcover build-default-config --maven or dcover build-default-config --gradle which will save Cover's default configuration into a DiffblueBuild.yaml file in the current directory.
+See dcover build-default-config --help for further options such as printing to a specific directory or printing to console.
+Now you can make changes to your DiffblueBuild.yaml file as desired.

 How do I change the timeout globally or for a specific phase?